vegaprotocol/specs/specs/0027-auctions.md

 # Summary

-As of right now, vega implements continuous trading, in fact every time an order is placed, vega evaluates it with the other side of the book and if the order crosses, a trade will result from it.
-This specification will introduce new trading modes for vega as auctions.
+As of right now, vega implements continuous trading, in fact every time an order is placed, Vega evaluates it with the other side of the book and if the order crosses, a trade will result from it.
+This specification will introduce new trading modes for Vega as auctions.

 # Guide-level explanation

-In comparison to continuous trading, the auction mode for a market, is a state of the orderbook where each order placed are just sitting on the book, for a given period of time or until some requirements are met (called `call period`), then the matching orders are uncrossed.
+In comparison to continuous trading, the auction mode for a market, is a state of the order-book where each order placed are just sitting on the book, for a given period of time or until some requirements are met (called `call period`), then the matching orders are uncrossed.

 They are mostly useful in less liquid markets, or in specific scenarios where a price must be determined, i.e. at opening of a market, when a potentially excessively large price move might occur (price monitoring) or when liquidity needs to be sourced and aggregated (liquidity monitoring).
 In traditional markets (where markets open and close every day) we can run an open and closing auction for the price to stabilise at both ends.